-“What comes through very clearly is our country is in good hands as the next generation of workers, parents, business owners and community leaders, start to make their mark,” said Dean Pearson, NAB’s head of behavioural and industry economics.
+“What comes through very clearly is our country is in good hands as the next generation of workers, parents, business owners and community leaders, start to make their mark”, said NAB’s head of behavioural and industry economics, Dean Pearson, said.

-“Teenagers are concerned about the future – their own and [their country's] more generally – but they’re not going to live their lives as passive observers.
+“Teenagers are concerned about the future – their own and Australia’s more generally -but they’re not going to live their lives as passive observers.
 They want to be proactive in shaping their future and that of our country.”

-The survey also found that Year 10-12 students don’t believe their voice is being sufficiently heard – particularly by governments.
+The survey also found that Year 10-12 students are critical of the overall direction Australia is currently heading and don’t believe their voice is being sufficiently heard - particularly by governments.

 One frequently cited culprit of growing teenage stress, said Pearson, is social media.

-“This group spends a lot of time on it – two hours or more a day is not uncommon,” he said.
+“This group spends a lot of time on it ‐ 2 hours or more a day is not uncommon,” he said.